Brian-Magnuson/nico/docs/design/overview.md

 We reuse the `let` and `func` keywords, because they are stored in a similar manner as other scoped variables and functions.

+Shared variables, like local variables, must always be initialized to some value when declared.
+If no value is provided, a type annotation is required.
+The variable will be initialized to the default value for the specified type.

 Complex types may have properties (also known as instance member variables), which are declared with `prop`.
 Unlike shared variables, they are stored for each instance of the complex type.
 Properties are accessed using the instance name:
 ```
 struct MyStruct: